tubearchivist/tubearchivist/docs/Downloads.md

 - Add a Channel ID or Channel URL to add every available video to the download queue.
 This will ignore the channel page size as described before and is meant for an initial download of the whole channel.
 You can still ignore selected videos before starting the download.
 - Add a playlist ID or URL to add every available video in the list to the download queue, for example *https://www.youtube.com/playlist?list=PL96C35uN7xGLLeET0dOWaKHkAlPsrkcha* or *PL96C35uN7xGLLeET0dOWaKHkAlPsrkcha*.
 Note that when you add a link to a video in a playlist, Tube Archivist assumes you want to download only the specific video and not the whole playlist, for example *https://www.youtube.com/watch?v=CINVwWHlzTY&list=PL96C35uN7xGLLeET0dOWaKHkAlPsrkcha* will only add one video *CINVwWHlzTY* to the queue.
 - Add one link per line.
+- **Note**: Adding a link to a YouTube channel name is not yet supported, for example: *https://www.youtube.com/c/TomScottGo* will fail.

 ## The Download Queue
 Below the three buttons you find the download queue.
-New items will get added at the bottom of the queue, the next video to download once you click on **Download queue** will be the first in the list.
+New items will get added at the bottom of the queue, the next video to download once you click on **Start Download** will be the first in the list.

 Every video has two buttons:
 - **Ignore**: This will remove that video from the download queue and this video will not get added again, even when you **Rescan Subscriptions**.